AmirAdarGit/tiny-url-inscale/README.md

 3) create url<br/>
 4) get public/ private - url <br/>

-For each flow there is an http request which will execute the API.<br/>
+For each flow there is an http request which execute the API.<br/>

-In order to make the http request you can use the Postman app or vsCode extension (request.rest).<br/>
+In order to make the http request you can use the Postman app or vsCode extension and check `request.rest`.<br/>

 ### Sign up flow: